plan-systems/go-plan/README.md

 This library uses protobuf definitions found in the [plan-protobufs](https://github.com/plan-systems/plan-protobufs) repo.
 The `*.pb.go` source code files generated from those protobuf definitions has been vendored into this repository at the appropriate subpackage location.
 This means that if you are consuming this library for use in another application, you can simply:

 ```
-go get github.com/plan-systems/plan-core
+go get github.com/plan-systems/plan-go
 ```

-If you are contributing new features to `plan-core`, you may end up needing to update the generated `*.pb.go` source.
+If you are contributing new features to `plan-go`, you may end up needing to update the generated `*.pb.go` source.
 To do that, you'll need to do the following:

 1. Set up **Gprc.Tools**:
     1. Download the [latest Grpc.Tools nuget package](https://www.nuget.org/packages/Grpc.Tools/)